delphidabbler/vied/Build.md

 The following command line tools are required to compile the whole project using the build scripts.

-* `DCC32`

-  The Delphi command line compiler.
+* `DCC32` - The Delphi command line compiler.

-* `BRCC32`

-  The Borland resource compiler.
+* `BRCC32` - The Borland resource compiler.
 This is used to compile resource source (`.rc`) files.

-The following environment variables are associated with these tools:
+* `MAKE` - The Borland Make tool.
+This is used to build the project from the makefile.

-* `DELPHIROOT`- required.
-Should be set to the install directory of the version of Delphi being used. `DCC32` and `BRCC32` are expected to be in the `Bin` sub-directory of `DELPHIROOT`.
+The `DELPHIROOT` environment variable must be set to the install directory of the version of Delphi being used.
+All the above tools are expected to be located in the `Bin` sub-directory of `DELPHIROOT`.

-### Borland Make

-This is the make tool that ships with Delphi.
-You can use any version that works.

 ### DelphiDabbler Version Information Editor

 Yes, you need an executable version of the tool you are going to build! v2.14.0 or later is required.
 This tool is used to compile the program's version information (`.vi`) files into intermediate resource source (`.rc`) files.

 You can get the latest stable version from [https://delphidabbler.com/software/vied](https://delphidabbler.com/software/vied).

 Version Information Editor is expected to be on the system path unless its install directory is specified by the `VIEDROOT` environment variable.

 ### Inno Setup

 The Unicode version of the Inno setup command line compiler is needed to create _CodeSnip_'s install program.
 Any v5 release from v5.4.0 (u) is required as is a compatible version of the ISPP pre-processor. v6 is not suitable.

 You can get Inno Setup with ISPP at [http://www.jrsoftware.org/isinfo.php](https://www.jrsoftware.org/isinfo.php).
 Choose the Unicode version.
 If you already have the ANSI version the Unicode version can be installed alongside it - just use a different install directory and program group name.

-The compiler is expected to be on the path unless its install directory is specified by the `INNOSETUP` environment variable.
+The setup compiler is expected to be on the path unless its install directory is specified by the `INNOSETUP` environment variable.

 ### Microsoft HTML Help Compiler (HHC)